JonathanPegaz/memoire-ecni2/Charlotte/Fiches de lecture/Cryptomnesia - A three-factor account/Fiche de lecture.md

 > [...] it doesn’t seem to follow from this that the song is entertained as ‘real’, at least not in the sense that it is entertained as being a part of the mind-independent world.
 This becomes clear when we consider the fact that even after a collection of sentences is entertained as a song during the creative process, the contents of the song are still under the subject’s control

 > Thus, if by ‘real’ we mean that the song becomes a part of the mind-independent world, then it is not true that the objects of cryptomnesia are entertained as real.

+> On our view, the mental state that a subject enjoys on a given situation is fundamental in determining whether they are remembering, imagining, or in a state of cryptomnesia.